Personal diary entries written by Wallace, courtesy of Ronald Bartle, John Gannon and Roger Wilkes.

-(Alleged reference to violin practice.
-I believe it to mean: “Work out some definite scheme of study, properly planned and rigorously adhered to, with each particular difficulty consistently tackled and overcome.”)
+(I believe it to mean: “Work out some definite scheme of study, properly planned and rigorously adhered to, with each particular difficulty consistently tackled and overcome.”)

 7 January 1931: A night of keen frost.
 The heavy fog caused a wonderful appearance on all the plants and trees.
 Every twig and leaf was most beautifully bordered and outlined with a white rim of frost.
 Holly leaves, owing to their wavy edges, presented a most charming appearance, and I cannot recollect an occasion on which the hoar had produced such wonderful effects.
 After dinner I persuaded Julia to go into Stanley Park, and she was equally charmed.
 A gradual thaw seems to be setting in now.

 (According to newspaper reports, despite having remained unemotional throughout most of the trial, Wallace wept in court as this entry was read).